Table of Contents Show

 Pro Tip: Once you’ve gotten your campfire going, try cooking dinner over it with one of these Best Campfire Cooking Kits You’ll Actually Use.

 Not only is this a fire tool, but it’s also a work of art.
 This beauty has a handcrafted wooden handle made with ergonomics in mind.
-Created with thick bushcraft steel, it offers durability as well as ease of use.
+Created with thick bushcraft steel, it offers durability and ease of use.
 When it comes to the best fire starters for camping, this is a great option!

 Why It Won’t Fail You: Created to withstand up to 20,000 strikes, this flint and steel will immediately become a necessary part of your backpacking and camping gear.
 You won’t have to worry about starting a fire no matter where you travel with this tool.